 Sprint MiFi 8000: Familiar design

 On one side, it has a USB-C port for charging and tethering when connected to a computer.
-This port can also be used to charge another device or host a storage device — more on this below.
+You can also use this port to charge another device or host a storage device — more on this below.

 The hotpot’s underside is also its battery bay cover.
 Pry it open, and you’ll find a removable 4400mAh Li-Ion battery, the same as one used in the Verizon counterpart.

 The screen is virtually the same as that of the MiFi 8800L, but the button is better.
 It now has an excellent tactile response — you won’t have to fiddle with it to turn the hotspot on or off.

-MiFi 8000’s specifications
+MiFi 8000: Hardware specifications

 The MiFi 8000 doesn’t support 5G, but it has the latest 4G specs, capable of delivering up to 1Gbps of a cellular connection, per inseego’s claim.
 In reality, that’s just the ceiling rate.
 The actual connection speed varies, depending on the carrier and the signal strength.